Grummmy/PhantomPass/README.md

 # PhantomPass
+## ℹ️ Overview

-Forgot your password again?
+##### Forgot your password again?
 Tired of coming up with new passwords?
 Your weak password 20030917John is hacked again? - the solution is PhantomPass!
+With PhantomPass you can summarize only one password, and it can be as weak as `1234`

-PhantomPass - is a powerful password generator, creating unique and reproducible passwords,based on your login and salt.
+PhantomPass - is a powerful password generator, creating unique and reproducible passwords, based on your login and salt.
 Passwords are not stored, but generated on the fly, making the approach both secure and convenient.

 ## 📦 Requirments
 - Python 3.6+